Easy Taco Casserole, or Taco Bake, is a great option for family dinner. It combines all the flavors of tacos into an easy cheesy casserole!

 - This dinner starts off with crushed tortilla chips.
 I don’t often have taco shells on hand, but I almost always have a bag of tortilla chips ready to go.
 My taco seasoning has a fair amount of salt, so I prefer to use unsalted chips, but that’s completely a matter of preference.

 - The next thing you want to do is cook the ground beef with the mushrooms and onion.
+This is how I make my secret ingredient taco meat.
 You can totally omit the mushrooms, but once you try it, you’ll never go back.
 The trick is to basically pulverize it in the food processor.
 No one will ever know you’re sneaking all that vitamin D into your taco bake!

 - On top of your crushed tortilla chips, you’ll layer the ground beef/mushroom/onion/taco seasoning layer along with refried beans, olives, corn and salsa.
 Layer them in any order that pleases you.
 It will all taste the same in the end.